Catherine22/Algorithm/README.md

 ## Graph

-Traversal - to simplify a graph data structure and make it looks like a sequence.
+Traversal - to simplify Graph and make it looks like a sequence.
 It's a powerful way to transfer a unsequenced type to a sequence.

 ### Binary Tree

-  - It's a special case of graphs.
+  - It's a special case of Graph.
   - Performance

 |    | vector | list | tree |